morphogencc/ApparentHorizon/README.md

 - `/create/rect` -- creates a rectangle
 - `/create/triangle` -- create an equilateral triangle (no value is random, otherwise 0-3 bottom, left, up, right)
+- `/create/righttriangle/` -- create a right triangle (same values as above)
 - `/create/cube` -- create a cube
 - `/camera/position/` -- move the camera to the position of the argument (starts at z = -2.0; negative z is forward)

 Messages to be implemented are:
-- `/create/righttriangle/` -- create a right triangle
 - `/color/hue` -- set the current hue of the shapes
 - `/color/saturation` -- set the current saturation of created shapes
 - `/camera/heading/x/` -- set the camera's x heading